 There are a number of private sector commitments available to schools through the ConnectED Initiative.

 Future Ready builds on the momentum of the President’s ConnectED Initiative with the launch of the Future Ready Pledge.
 The pledge recognizes the importance of building human capacity within schools and districts for effectively using increased connectivity and new devices to transform teaching and learning.
 Visit our Future Ready page to learn more about:

-The Federal Registry for Educational Excellence (powered by the Learning Registry) makes it easier to find digital teaching and learning resources created by government agencies and public and private organizations.
+The Department of Education’s Federal Registry for Educational Excellence (FREE) is powered by the Learning Registry.
+FREE makes it easier to find digital teaching and learning resources created and maintained by the federal government and public and private organizations.

 Technology provides a powerful tool for collaborating and sharing best practices.
 The following page is a directory of suggested educator chats on Twitter.